-[•] Bible is given one semester: Hygiene the other semester.
+^{} Each subject occupies one hour a week through the year.
 In addition to the required Freshman course in Bible, each student must complete before graduation two other courses in Bible.

 [†] The aim of the instruction in foreign language is to impart an adequate reading knowledge of at least one foreign language.
 Each student must therefore continue his study of some one foreign language at least two years beyond the elementary year.
 The Foreign Language Department will administer the requirement to meet the need of the individual case.